scorestack/scorestack/kibana-plugin/README.md

-# scorestack
+# ScoreStack Kibana Plugin

-> Manage and interact with ScoreStack checks.
+Manage and interact with your ScoreStack checks through Kibana.

 ---